 - Water in your newly planted areas with a gentle-spray nozzle to help them get established and settled in the soil.

 Raised Bed Maintenance

 Now we’ve come to the easy part – you just get to monitor your plantings and harvest!
-Since the bed pictured here is planted with spring crops, I will be able to replant with summer and fall crops once these are all harvested.
+Since the raised garden bed pictured here is planted with spring crops, I will be able to replant with summer and fall crops once these are all harvested.